bazinga-thedog/vad_test/example/README.md

-# winamp
+# flutter_recorder_example

-Demonstrates how to use the flutter_silero_vad plugin.
+Demonstrates how to use the flutter_recorder plugin.

 ## Getting Started